 This option applies only if you have had a scan recently.
 We will ask you to bring a recent scan report (performed within 2 weeks) with the measurements of the baby.

-Includes an ultrasound scan appropriate for gestational age by our consultant specialist followed by the Harmony blood test.
+Includes an ultrasound scan appropriate for gestational age by our consultant specialist followed by the Panorama blood test.